-^{}As of June 2021 only one program met expectations across the three gateways on EdReports (Amplify Science Grades 6-8 2019).
+^{}As of March 2024, few programs met expectations across the three gateways by EdReports.
 RIDE will create an initial list of approved science curricula when additional programs are designated high-quality by EdReports.

-As the publishing companies begins to meet the demands of the education field, improved curricula materials will be developed that better meet the needs of students.
+As the publishing companies begin to meet the demands of the education field, improved curricula materials will be developed that better meet the needs of students.
 Therefore, RI's list will be updated to reflect this evolving process.
 Updates to lists will include curricula that are newly reviewed/approved, updated publications for existing curricula, and removals for curricula that have been revised, republished, or unpublished.
 Versions that no longer meet the RIDE high-quality criteria will be taken off the list and no longer approved for future adoption.
 For those LEAs who are using a curriculum dropped from the approved list, there will be a three-year period required to transition to a new curriculum that has been approved.